generic tetromino game

 GameState.doubles

-The number of doubles cleared.
+The total number of doubles cleared.

 GameState.doubles: integer